RocKwiz: Summary

 The program is hosted by Julia Zemiro and originally aired on Saturdays at 8:30 pm, except in 2014 when it aired on Mondays at 9:30 pm.
 Regular episodes are shot in The Gershwin Room at St Kilda's Esplanade Hotel, commonly called just The Espy, in Melbourne.
 The program format typically puts local lesser-known singers alongside more well known Australian and international musicians in a show closing duet after they have led teams of contestants chosen from the audience in a trivia quiz.
 It has a cult following for its no-frills style.
 The show features the "RocKwiz Orkestra" which provides musical clues and backing for the special music guests and, where needed, the contestants.

-RocKwiz has also become a successful touring franchise and has staged national tours and special appearances at festivals.
-Occasionally these live tour shows are filmed for TV broadcast.
+RocKwiz began taking the show on tour in 2009, adapting the show into a successful touring franchise and has staged national tours and special appearances at festivals.
+During and since television production ended, RocKwiz continues to undertake multi city shows around the country every year.

 Cast

 Hosts

 The show is hosted by Julia Zemiro with Brian Nankervis as the scorer and "adjudicator where necessary".
 Dugald McAndrew is the roadie who features as a "human scoreboard".
 The show had the following guest hosts while Zemiro was away on Eurovision duties: